To the home of WP6 - Digital twin. A workpackage within SPoHF (Sustainable Production of Healthy Food).

 The ‘digital twin’ is a concept used in different contexts, lets make them more explicit:

-| Dashboard | Status | Reason/remark | Data source | URL |
+| Dashboard | Status | Reason/remark | Sensor source | Manual sources | URL |

-| Blue | 🟢 Ready for use | Yookr API | Synced from Yookr API (AppComm) | wp6-blue.spohf.fontysvenlo.dev |
+| Blue | 🟢 Ready for use | | Sync SPoHF Datalake | Insect Data, Fertilizing events, Pim’s long data | wp6-blue.spohf.fontysvenlo.dev |

-| Red | 🟢 Ready for use | Temporary data source (data from october 2025) | Fontys GreenTechLab database | wp6-red.spohf.fontysvenlo.dev |
+| Red | 🟢 Ready for use | | Fontys GreenTechLab database | Sijia’s fruit measurements | wp6-red.spohf.fontysvenlo.dev |

-| Grey | 🟡 Public demo only | Demonstrating generic platform capabilities (public) | Fake data | wp6-grey.spohf.fontysvenlo.dev |
+| Grey | 🟡 Public demo only | Demonstrating generic platform capabilities (public), no real use | Fake data | - | wp6-grey.spohf.fontysvenlo.dev |

 In behavior they are different, due to different data, models, needs and usage.

 The research on blueberries performed by our partner Compass Agro is more scientific-based.
-It is an experimental approach, where different fertilization strategies are applied in the field, and the results are analyzed chemically to see which one works best.
-Therefore, the data is being analyzed to find correlations between the sensor data, manual measurements and actions together with the fertilization strategy.
+It is an experimental approach, where different fertigation strategies are applied in the field, and the results are analyzed chemically to see which one works best.
+Therefore, the data is being analyzed to find correlations between the sensor data, manual measurements and actions together with the fertilizing strategy.
 Blueberries are perenial plants and the harvest is once a year, so the feedback cycle is very long, and the twin can help in prescribing actions to take over the year to get a more desirable harvest.
 These actions include irrigation, adding nutrients, and pest control.

 The product features provides are therefore more focused on supporting the research and analysis, rather than being a ‘ready to use’ product for farmers or other users.
 Analysis happens on historical data, to find correlations and insights.